Learning with a blend of books, travel and teaching – Meena Srinivasan

 The role of a teacher is of paramount importance both for the present and future of a student.
 And as a teacher it is our responsibility to take up that role carefully.

-A teacher for the last 26 years, Meena joined BYJU’S a year and half ago as a Subject Matter Expert with the hope of reaching out to more students and helping them enjoy learning.
+A teacher for the last 26 years, Meena joined BYJU’S three and a half ago as a Subject Matter Expert with the hope of reaching out to more students and helping them enjoy learning.
 At BYJU’S, she uses her own innovative styles of guiding students in understanding their topics better.

 We, the team StoryWeavers had a chance to interview her on her ideas of empowering women, her utmost love for helping children become better learners and what spurs her on.